apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-architecture.en.rst

 Using the JSONRPC mechanism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a user, currently,  :program:`traffic_ctl` exercise this new protocol, please refer to the :ref:`traffic_ctl_jsonrpc` section.
+As a user, currently,  :program:`traffic_ctl` exercises this new protocol, please refer to the :ref:`traffic_ctl_jsonrpc` section.

 As a developer, please refer to the :ref:`jsonrpc_development` for a more detailed guide.